DanielCreggOrganization/w8-lab-encapsulation-sofiaplyak/README.md

 ### DIY Exercise: Temperature Converter
 Create a `Temperature` class that:
 - Stores a temperature in a private double instance variable named `celsius`
-- Provides a getter methods for `celsius`
+- Provides a getter method for `celsius`
 - Provides a setter method that accepts celsius values

+Test your class in the `Main` method by:
+- Creating a `Temperature` object
+- Setting a temperature value using the setter
+- Reading the temperature value using the getter
+- Printing the result to the console

 ## 4. Data Validation